 Fig. 1.
 Current distribution of Cratogeomys castanops in the study region.
 Black outline is the extent of the Chihuahuan Desert.

 As can be seen in Fig. 1, The U-bar Cave occurrences are to the west of the current geographic range.

 Fig. 2.
 Lateral and medial aspects of the right dentary of Cratogeomys castanops from U-Bar Cave, Hidalgo Co., NM.
 Scale in mm.

-Cratogeomys castanops is the only representative of the genus east of Arizona.
+Cratogeomys castanops is the only extant representative of the genus within the region.
 For separation from other Wisconsin-age regional pocket gophers, see the Geomyidae account.
 This is a species with a relatively large body size that generally inhabits relatively deep soils.
 It appears to be rather well adapted to arid conditions and may expand its range in times of drought.

 The Holocene records are included below (though not mapped) because of the occurrence far from the historical distribution, indicating notable environmental differences from the present.

 Early/Early-Mid Wisconsin: Lost Valley (Harris 1993c); Rm Vanishing Floor (Harris 1993c); Sabertooth Camel Maze (Harris 1993c).

 Mid/Late Wisconsin: Dark Canyon Cave (Tebedge 1988); Hampton Court (Harris 1993c); NW Talus Slope (Harris 1993c); Pit N&W Animal Fair (Harris 1993c).

 Mid/Late Wisconsin/Holocene: Jimenez Cave (Messing 1986); Sierra Diablo Cave (UTEP).